-When you make the decision to buy gold, there are a few things you should consider first.
-For starters you will need to decide what form of gold you want to buy, and what purpose it will serve.
+When you decide to buy gold, You must know the difference between, Gold Coins vs Gold Bullion.
+For starters, you will need to decide what form of gold you want to buy and what purpose it will serve.

 This is where it gets interesting.
-Not every gold coin and gold bullion product are the same.
-There are many factors to consider for example the premium you pay.
+Not every gold coin and gold bullion product is the same.
+There are many factors to consider, for example, the premium you pay.
 Gold coins tend to have a higher premium per ounce when compared to gold bullion bars.
 Gold coins are legal tender and minted by a sovereign government mint, whereas gold bullion ingots for example are minted by a private mint.
-Sales tax is yet another factor to consider where some states will tax one, or the other, and sometimes both.
+Sales tax is yet another factor to consider where some states will tax one or the other, and sometimes both.

 Gold Coins: A Few Things to Know

-- A coin is minted by a sovereign mint with the backing of a sovereign government.
-The coin is minted with the approval of an acting governing body that stipulates strict specifications and craftmanship through its laws.
+- A sovereign mint with the backing of a sovereign government mints a coin.
+The coin is minted with the approval of an acting governing body stipulating strict specifications and craftsmanship through its laws.
 Some popular gold coin mints include The US Mint, The Royal Canadian Mint, and The Perth Mint to name a few.

-- Government minted coins provides you with a world class asset but will cost you more per ounce.
+- Government-minted coins provide you with a world-class asset but will cost you more per ounce.
 You pay the cost of the gold, and the overhead it took to mint and deliver the finished product to your door.
 Some mints have lower overhead but still deliver the highest quality products.
 Some dealers guarantee the lowest delivered price!

 - A coin that is minted by a sovereign government and has a face value, is considered legal tender.
 However, it would not be practical to use today’s modern gold coin in daily commerce since the face value is much lower than the melt price of the coin.
 To look at it another way there was a day and time when the face value would have been a good trade for its equivalence in services and goods.